What is an Asset Class? Understanding Capital Markets

 Alternatives Asset Class

-Description: Non-standard asset types, traded in private markets, and often held over a long term.
+Description: Non-standard asset types, traded in private markets and often held over a long term.

 Typology: Private Equity, Private Debt, Real Estate, Collectibles, Infrastructure.

-Liquidity: Low or very low, depending on matching buyer and seller.
+Liquidity: Low or very low.

 Returns: Private Debt is a fixed payment of capital and interest.
 Real Estate provides an income stream (yield).
 Others are appreciation of value, which in some cases can be high.

 Risk: Complex and dependent on each situation, but typically liquidity, counterparty credit, and market risk.
-In some cases, alternatives also have little transparency or regulation.
+In some cases, alternatives have little transparency or regulation.

 Rates Asset Class